Skip to main content

 Drug treatments

-Antipsychotics can partially suppress chorea and agitation.
-Antidepressants, anxiolytics or mood modulators can help with psychiatric disorders such as depression or anxiety.
+Antipsychotics can partially suppress chorea and restlessness.
+Antidepressants, anxiolytics and mood modulators can help with psychiatric disorders such as depression and anxiety.

 At Paris Brain Institute